NeuroSwitch-Sol/NeuroSwitch/README.md

 ---

 ## Contact
-For any questions or issues, please contact the NeuroSwitch support team or open an issue in this repository.
+For any questions or issues, please contact us via X under Neuroswitch_sol or the NeuroSwitch support team or open an issue in this repository.

 Happy coding with NeuroSwitch!